Defend the CFMEU—no government administration, end the union bashing

 The CFMEU in Victoria is one of the strongest unions in the country, delivering on wages and conditions for its members.
 It has long been a thorn in the side of the big building companies, demanding workers share in their multi-million dollar profits.

-Last month it held a mass meeting of 4000 members that voted up a new deal that will see wage rises of 5 per cent every year for the next four years, an above inflation pay rise.
+Last month it held a mass meeting of 4000 members that voted up a new deal that will see wage rises of 5 per cent every year for the next four years, an above-inflation pay rise.

 It controls big construction sites through maintaining close to 100 per cent union membership.
-The Nine Papers have complained that this means, “the CFMEU has the power to keep out companies with non-union agreements or to favour companies it prefers.”
+The Nine Papers have complained that this means, “The CFMEU has the power to keep out companies with non-union agreements or to favour companies it prefers.”

 This is not something sinister; it is evidence of the union strength on the job needed to ensure all companies and sub-contractors on site deliver union rates and conditions.
 In an industry where shonky fly-by-night operators are rife and dozens of sub-contracting companies are constantly moving on and off sites, this is a major achievement.

-Any union official that tries to exploit their union position to make money for themselves should go.
+Any union official who tries to exploit their union position to make money for themselves should go.
 But there is nothing wrong with union support for companies that pay EBA rates and maintain a good track record on safety and respect for workers’ rights.

 There are plenty of reasons to criticise John Setka’s reign as Victorian secretary of the CFMEU.
 He should have stepped down in 2019 when he pled guilty to domestic violence charges.
 His vendettas against rival union officials have undermined the union and have been a substitute for struggle and rank-and-file mobilisation.